Home · The Editorial · Uncategorized

 Deemed Universities and Private Institutions

-• Manipal Academy of Higher Education — Turnitin
+• Manipal Academy of Higher Education — Turnitin; threshold typically below 10%

-• SRM Institute of Science and Technology — Drillbit / Turnitin (varies by campus)
+• SRM Institute of Science and Technologyvaries by campus and department; Drillbit and Turnitin are both in use

 State Universities and Affiliated Colleges